j4ckofalltrades/j4ckofalltrades.github.io/content/posts/2025/git-config.md

 git config --global help.autocorrect prompt
 ```

-A prompt will only be shown if there's is only one command that's a significantly close match, otherwise it will exit and list all the commands that are close matches.
+A prompt will only be shown if there is only one command that's a significantly close match, otherwise it will exit and list all the commands that are close matches.

 ```bash
 $ git branhc